-In our study, major complications were totally observed in 7 patients (2.3%).
-Additionally, procedure-related death was seen in 2 patients (0.66%) which was due to intracranial hemorrhage (n=1) in the TightRailTM group and haemothorax (n=1) in the Evolution® group.
-Besides these deaths, major complications included cardiac tamponade in one patient at the TightRailTM group, major vascular lacerations in 3 patients by 0.99% at Evolution® group, a cerebrovascular accident by 0.33% in Evolution® group.
+In our study, major complications were observed in 7 patients (2.3%).
+Additionally, procedure-related death was seen in 2 patients (0.66%), which was due to intracranial hemorrhage (n=1) in the TightRailTM group and haemothorax (n=1) in the Evolution® group.
+Besides these deaths, major complications included cardiac tamponade in one patient in the TightRailTM group, major vascular lacerations in 3 patients by 0.99% in the Evolution® group, a cerebrovascular accident by 0.33% in Evolution® group.
 In the ELECTRa registry, procedure-related death was seen in the range of 0.3-0.8% rates, and our study data is similar to this registry.
-In the ELECTRa registry, the cerebrovascular accident was followed by 0.06%, and vascular laceration was followed by 0.4-0.9%, and our data was similar to this registry .
-Patients with cardiac tamponade had both atrial and ventricular PM electrodes with passive fixation mechanism in which lead dwell time was ten years.
-The myocardial avulsion was thought to be during extraction of the atrial electrode which was successfully repaired surgically.
-In previous studies, massive pericardial effusion was reported by 0.25-0.59% which was 0.33% in our study accordingly.
-In the ELECTRa registry analysis, 84.5% of major complications were cardiovascular avulsion, and cardiac avulsion with tamponade is the most common major complication by $61.2\%^{15}$ .
-In our study, 71% of major complications were cardiovascular complications, and cardiac avulsion were cardiovascular complications, and cardiac avulsion was observed in two patients by 28.5%.
-In the ELECTRa registry, the minor complication rate was reported as 5% (range 4.3-5.7%) which was 9.2% in our study.
-The majority of minor complications in our study was pocket hematoma by 60%, but the drainage was only required in 2 (0.6%) of the patients In previous studies, the rate of hematoma requiring drainage was in the range of 0.9-1.6% .
-In our study, the minor complication rate was higher than the ELECTRa registry, and because of mostly hematoma, which didn't require drainage, this condition did not cause any clinical problems.
+In the ELECTRa registry, the cerebrovascular accident and vascular laceration were followed by 0.06% and 0.4-0.9\%, respectively, and our data was similar to this registry 8.
+Patients with cardiac tamponade had both atrial and ventricular PM electrodes with a passive fixation mechanism in which lead dwell time was ten years.
+We thought that the lead dwell time of ten years was likely the relevant clinical factor for such a critical life-threatening complication.
+The myocardial avulsion was thought to be during the extraction of the atrial electrode, which was successfully repaired surgically.
+In previous studies, massive pericardial effusion was reported by 0.25-0.59%, which was 0.33% in our study accordingly.
+In the ELECTRa registry analysis, 84.5% of major complications were cardiovascular avulsion $^{15}$ .
+In our study, 71% of major complications were cardiovascular complications, and cardiac avulsion was observed in two patients by 28.5%.
+In the ELECTRa registry, the minor complication rate was reported as 5% (range 4.3-5.7%), which was 9.2% in our study.
+The majority of minor complications in our study was pocket hematoma by 60%, but the drainage was only required in 2 (0.6%) of the patients In previous studies, the rate of hematoma requiring drainage was in the range of 0.9-1.6% 16,17.
+In our study, the minor complication rate was higher than the ELECTRa registry.
+However, most of these cases were pocket hematoma requiring no drainage which did not cause any clinical problems.